 Dealings in Securities

 The Manager has devised and adopted a securities dealing policy for the Manager's officers and employees which applies the best practice recommendations in the Listing Manual.
-To this end, the Manager has issued guidelines to its Directors and employees as well as certain relevant executives of the CL group, which set out prohibitions against dealings in CCT Group's securities (i) while in possession of material unpublished price sensitive information, (ii) during the two weeks immediately preceding, and up to the time of the announcement of, CCT's financial statements for each of the first three quarters of CCT's financial year, and (iii) during the one month immediately preceding, and up to the time of the announcement of, CCT's financial statements for the full financial year.
+To this end, the Manager has issued guidelines to its Directors and employees as well as certain relevant executives of the CL Group, which set out prohibitions against dealings in CCT Group's securities (i) while in possession of material unpublished price sensitive information, (ii) during the two weeks immediately preceding, and up to the time of the announcement of, CCT's financial statements for each of the first three quarters of CCT's financial year, and (iii) during the one month immediately preceding, and up to the time of the announcement of, CCT's financial statements for the full financial year.
 Prior to the commencement of each relevant period, an email would be sent out to all Directors and employees of the Manager as well as certain relevant executives of the CL Group to inform them of the duration of the period.
 The Manager will also not deal in CCT Group's securities during the same period.
-In addition, employees and Capital Markets Services Licence Appointed Representatives of the Manager are required to give pre-trading notification to the CEO and Compliance department before any dealing in CCT Group's securities.
+In addition, employees and Capital Markets Services Licence Appointed Representatives of the Manager are required to give pre-trading notification to the CEO and the Compliance department before any dealing in CCT Group's securities.

 Directors and employees of the Manager as well as certain relevant executives of the CL Group are also prohibited from dealing in securities of CCT Group if they are in possession of unpublished price sensitive information of CCT Group.
 As and when appropriate, they would be issued an advisory to refrain from dealing in CCT Group's securities.